 No, SCCC does not accept insurance or government funding.
 However, our fees are set according to a sliding scale so they can be affordable.

 Our address is 5615 West Pico Blvd., five blocks east of Fairfax in the mid-city area of Los Angeles.

 How Long Do I Have To Wait To Be Assigned A Counselor?

-That can vary from one week to two months, depending on how long our waiting list is.
+That can vary, depending on how long our waiting list is.
 You will receive more specific information at your intake session.

 How Long Will I Be In Counseling?

 You and your counselor will work together to determine how long your counseling will last.
 Some concerns can be resolved in a short period of time; others can take longer.
 There is no limit to the number of sessions you may receive.

 Do You Have Counselors Available In The Evenings and Weekends?